ChamiLamelas/Wordle_Solver/README.md

 One can easily add additional ranking schemes provided with the `AbstractRanker` abstract data type defined [here](src/ranker.h) and test them either via user mode or via the evaluation header in `main.cpp`.
 One could also add additional evaluation metrics.

+## Additional Information

+Please see [the UML diagram](uml_diagram.png) and the documentation in header and implementation files.

 ## Built With

   - [Visual Studio Code](https://code.visualstudio.com/)